amolsurve20/lectures/05-23-wearables.md

 - Note the slick part of this is that the `BoxInsetLayout` fills the screen, but the `FrameLayout` content does not!
 If we assign colored backgrounds, we can see how this works (and how it is modified by the padding we specify)

-//cards (fragment review)
-  //not look like much... but we can also do paging!

-//can also include a voice activation

 ### Cards
 There are a number of different wear-specific [ui elements](http://developer.android.com/training/wearables/apps/layouts.html#UiLibrary) (i.e., Views) we can use, and I'd encourage you to look through those options.
 We're only going to demo a few of them today (for time).